-(A lot of this is my piecing together things from Entangled Life by Martin Sheldrake alongside other articles.
+(A lot of this is my piecing together things from Entangled Life by Merlin Sheldrake alongside other articles.
 I hope I got it right — ish?
 It's really fascinating...)

 Landed plants.
 Fungi diverged from other life around 1500 ma, and were some of the first complex life forms on land, mining rocks for mineral nourishment, slowly turning them into what would become soil.
 Then by the Ordovician era, about 450 ma, they began forming symbiotic relationship with liverworts, the earliest plants.
 Fungi had helped to create land-dwelling plants